Medically reviewed on March 14, 2018

 Common side effects may include:

-redness or swelling of treated skin;
+pain, burning, redness, or swelling of treated skin;

 itching, stinging, tingling, or prickly feeling;

-scaling or crusting of the skin; or
+scaling or crusting of the skin;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.